 How Computer Vision Can Help with ADA Compliance

-Restb.ai’s computer vision technology can recognize and describe the objects and contexts of millions of images on real estate portals in a few seconds.
-It also provides standardized, descriptive file names.
-Further, the plug-n-play software delivers Alt-text for images that is rich in descriptors, uses keywords relevant to the real estate property market, and contexts that aid site visitors with individualized requirements.
-Within minutes of installation on real estate portal, Restb.ai helps disabled users discover a greater level of ease and confidence while searching for a place to call home.
+Restb.ai’s computer vision technology can instantly recognize and describe the objects and contents of images on real estate portals.
+With our automated image captions, our AI can generate alt-text for images that are rich in descriptors and keywords relevant to the real estate property market.
+Within minutes of installation on your real estate portal, Restb.ai helps disabled users discover a greater level of ease and confidence while searching for a place to call home.